osrf-migration/srcsim-wiki/Finals Procedure.md

 1. You can request multiple constellations if you want to run different rounds in parallel.
 1. You must start using a constellation within an hour of requesting the constellation, otherwise it will be terminated
-1. You can only complete each round one.
+1. You can only complete each round once.

 # How to get help and request a reset